cbm4scale/CBM-IPDPS25/README.md

 2. Run `./scripts/compression_metrics.sh` inside the `CBM-IPDPS25/` direction.

+Other configuration options (use default values to reproduce our experiments):
+   - `DATASETS=(...)`
+       Include in this array the datasets that should be considered..

+   - `ITERATIONS=(...)`
+        Include in this array the number of times dataset should be converted to CBM format..

+   - `WARMUPS=(...)`
+        Include in this array the number of warmup iterations to be run before recording starts.

+   - `ALPHAS=(...)`
+       Include in this array the alpha values to be considered.

-### `./scripts/run_matmul.sh`
+### `./scripts/matmul.sh`
-This script evaluates the performance of different matrix multiplication methods using both CBM and CSR formats located in:
+This script evaluates the performance of different matrix multiplication methods with both CBM and CSR formats using:
-   - `cbm/cbm4mm.py`, `cbm/mkl4mm.py`, `cbm/cbm4ad.py`, `cbm/mkl4ad.py`, `cbm/cbm4dad.py`, and `cbm/mkl4dad.py`.

-cbmusing `cbm/cbm4mm.py`.
-Specifically, it measures the time required to convert a matrix to CBM format and calculates the compression ratio relative to the CSR format for each combination of alpha values defined in the `ALPHAS=[...]` array and datasets in the `DATASETS=[...]` array.
+   - `cbm/cbm4{mm,ad,dad}.py` and `cbm/mkl4{mm,ad,dad}.py` via `benchmark/benchmark_matmul.py`.
+   - The alpha values used to convert the dataset to CBM format are defined in `benchmark/utilities.py`.

-Upon completion, the script generates a results file named `compression_metrics_results.txt`, which records the compression time, in seconds, and the achieved compression ratio for each alpha value and dataset combination.
+Upon completion, the script generates a results file named `matmul_results.txt`, which records time related metrics for matrix multiplication.

 #### How to Run:
-1. Open the `scripts/run_matmul.sh` and modify the following variables:
+1. Open the `scripts/matmul.sh` and modify the following variables:
    - `MAX_THREADS=...`
      Set this variable to the maximum number of physical cores on your machine.
    - `THREADS=(...)`
      Include in this array the specific thread counts you want to experiment with.

+2. Run `./scripts/matmul.sh` inside the `CBM-IPDPS25/` direction.

+Other configuration options (use default values to reproduce our experiments):
+   - `DATASETS=(...)`
+       Include in this array the datasets that should be considered..

+   - `COLUMNS=(...)`
+        Include in this array the number of columns (of the random operand matrices) you want to experiment with.

+   - `ITERATIONS=(...)`
+        Include in this array the number of matrix multiplications to be measured.

+   - `WARMUPS=(...)`
+        Include in this array the number of warmup iterations to be run before recording starts.

+### `./scripts/inference.sh`
+This script evaluates the performance of the CBM format in the context ofGraph Convolutional Neural Network (GCN) inference:
+- The graph's laplacian is represented in CBM (`cbm/cbm4dad}.py`) or CSR (`cbm/mkl4dad}.py`) formats.
+- Theinference itself is executed by `benchmark/benchmark_inference.py`.
+- The alpha values used to convert the dataset to CBM format are defined in `benchmark/utilities.py`.

+Upon completion, the script generates a results file named `inference_results.txt`, which records the time related metrics for GCN inference.

+#### How to Run:
+1. Open the `scripts/inference.sh` and modify the following variables:
+   - `MAX_THREADS=...`
+     Set this variable to the maximum number of physical cores on your machine.
+   - `THREADS=(...)`
+     Include in this array the specific thread counts you want to experiment with.

-2. Run `./scripts/compression_metrics.sh` inside the `CBM-IPDPS25/` direction.
+2. Run `./scripts/inference.sh` inside the `CBM-IPDPS25/` direction.

+Other configuration options (use default values to reproduce our experiments):
+   - `DATASETS=(...)`
+        Include in this array the datasets that should be considered..

+   - `NUM_HIDDEN_LAYERS=(...)`
+        Include in this array the number of hidden layers to be added to the GCN.

+   - `HIDDEN FEATURES=(...)`
+        Include in this array the number of columns to be used in the feature and learnable matrices.

+   - `EPOCHS=(...)`
+        Include in this array the number of GCN inferences to be measured.

+   - `WARMUPS=(...)`
+        Include in this array the number of warmup epochs to be run before recording starts.